Sign Up with Campus Explorer and join our 2 million+ members.

 If you’re thinking about sports, many public universities are known as sports powerhouses including the University of Florida, Ohio State University, University of Texas, Penn State University and others.
 However, many private colleges hold their own on the sports field.
 Private schools such as the University of Southern California, Duke University, Stanford University and University of Notre Dame all often produce nationally ranked teams in a variety of sports.

 • Determine exactly what you want in a school.
-Make a list of the things you value, whether it be academics or a social life or athletics, and see which type of school these values align with.
+Make a list of the things you value, whether it be academics or a social life or athletics, and see which type of school these values align with the most.

 • Location is going to have a big impact on your school choice.
 Private schools are more common in the northeast and west, while the midwest and south are populated by a lot of public institutions.